jamiesanson/jamie.sanson.dev/src/assets/content/blog/android-then-and-now-intro-intdef-enums.md

 hero_image: "/src/assets/content/images/possessed-photography-tojix_nyzfo-unsplash.jpg"

 ---
+# Android Then and Now: Intro, @IntDef & Enums

-Earlier this week I mentioned to a colleague that for the longest time Google didn’t recommend using `enum`s in Android Development.
-I’ve been an Android Developer for 5 years and didn’t think much of it, but to this fact is apparently pretty mind-boggling.
-This got me thinking, what else has changed over the years?
-As it turns out, modern Android development is very different to Android development of old.
+Earlier this week I mentioned to a colleague that for the longest time `enum`s were discouraged in Android Development.
+To developers new to Android this fact is apparently pretty mind-boggling  —  just look at the code we write today with Kotlin!
+Android development has changed a lot over the years, and looking back at things like enums shows just how far [Modern Android Development](https://www.youtube.com/watch?v=PB-hZVTScUg) has come.

-Join me for a series of byte-sized blog posts where we look at Android Then and Now.
-We’ll go through bits and pieces of Android development that have changed, and look at why and how they are what they are today in less than five minutes of reading.
-We’ll cover things like layouts, dependency management, background work, camera usage and much more.
+Join me in this series of byte-sized blog posts where we look at Android Then and Now.
+We'll go through bits and pieces of Android development that have changed, and look at why and how they are what they are today in less than five minutes of reading.
+We'll cover things like layouts, dependency management, background work, camera usage, navigation and much more!

-We’re starting the series off with a bang by looking at `enum`s, and why they were so highly discouraged.
+## Let's start the series off with a bang by looking at `enum`s, and why they were so highly discouraged back in the day.

 ## Back then, memory was tight